Symphytum asperum

 Symphytum asperum is a flowering plant of the genus Symphytum in the family Boraginaceae.
 Common names include rough comfrey and prickly comfrey.
-It is native to Asia and it is known in Europe and North America as an introduced species and sometimes a weed.
+It is the tallest Symphytum species.
+It is native to Asia, and it is known in Europe and North America as an introduced species and sometimes a weed.
+Symphytum × uplandicum, the naturally occurring hybrid with the common comfrey (Symphytum officinale), is the economically most important kind of comfrey.